ray-project/kuberay/apiserver/DEVELOPMENT.md

 * `make clean-cluster` -- deletes the local kind cluster created with `make cluster`
 * `load-image` -- loads the docker image defined by the `IMG` make variable into the kind cluster.
 The default value for variable is: `kuberay/apiserver:latest`.
 The name of the image can be changed by using `make load-image -e IMG=<your image name and tag>`
 * `operator-image` -- Build the operator image to be loaded in your kind cluster.
 The operator image build is `kuberay/operator:latest`.
 The image tag can be overridden from the command line: ( example: `make operator-image -e OPERATOR_IMAGE_TAG=foo`)
 * `load-operator-image` -- Load the operator image to the kind cluster created with `make cluster`.
-It should be used in conjunction with the `deploy-operator targe`
+It should be used in conjunction with the `deploy-operator target`
+* `security-proxy-image` -- Build the security proxy image to be loaded in your kind cluster.
+The security proxy image build is `kuberay/security-proxy:latest`.
+The image tag can be overridden from the command line: ( example: `make security-proxy-image -e SECURITY_IMAGE_TAG=foo`)
+* `load-security-proxy-image` -- Load the security proxy image to the kind cluster created with `make cluster`.
+It should be used in conjunction with the `install-secure`
 * `deploy-operator` -- Deploy operator into your cluster.
 The tag for the operator image is `kuberay/operator:latest`.
 * `undeploy-operator` -- Undeploy operator from your cluster
 * `load-ray-test-image` -- Load the ray test images into the cluster.